 We also strive to be able to have more demanding service work carried out in generally approved master workshops (car or motorcycle).
 Various tasks require the qualification of an electrician.
 However, we assume that this will soon also be common in normal workshops.

 In fact, the TWIKE 5 is supposed to take up the cudgels for the safe driving stability of well-made, light three-wheeled vehicles and will impressively prove this in an open-performance version.
 The maximum speed of this version will be about 190 km/h.
-It should be noted that this speed can only be achieved with 3 batteries.
-With one battery you can reach a speed of 120 km/h, with 2 batteries 170 km/h.
+It should be noted that this speed can only be achieved with the maximum battery capacity.
+However, the smallest battery already allows a top speed of 120 km/h.

 Aerodynamically, speed will be a final task in terms of downforce and crosswind susceptibility, and we therefore reserve the right to optimize the outer skin design up to series release.
 We will ensure that it is easy to drive.
 And the current status of the design already represents a good starting point.